LukeShortCloud/rootpages/src/openstack/tripleo.rst

      # Required on RHOSP 15 until RHCS 4 becomes GA.
      EnableRhcs4Beta: true

--  CephAnsiblePlaybookVerbosity = If set to > 0, then the playbooks are kept (and the vebrosity is enabled for the playbook).
+-  CephAnsiblePlaybookVerbosity = If set to > 0, then the playbooks are kept (and the verbosity is enabled for the playbook).
 -  CephAnsiblePoolDefaultSize = Set the replica size for each pool.
 Default: 3.
 Lab recommended: 1.
 -  CephAnsibleDefaultPgNum = For a production environment, use `PGCalc <https://access.redhat.com/labs/cephpgc/>`__ to determine the optimal value.
 Set to a low number for a lab with 1 disk.
 Lab recommended: 32.
 -  CephAnsibleExtraConfig: mon_host_v1: enabled: false = Force msgr2 (messenger v2).
 By default, both v1 and v2 are used, which causes issues in lab environments such as Standalone.